Nerves and Schwannoma

-- Myelin and Myelin Sheath: Myelin is a fatty white substance that surrounds the Axon of some nerve cells,
+- Myelin: Myelin is a fatty white substance that surrounds the axon of nerve cells,

 forming an electrically insulating layer.
 It is essential for the proper functioning of the nervous system.
 It is

-an outgrowth of a type of Glial cell.
-The Myelin wrapped around the Axon is called the Myelin Sheath.
+an outgrowth of a type of the glial cells.

 many-layered coating, largely composed of a fatty substance called myelin that wraps around the axon of a